 But I don't mind people asking me.

-I actually talked to the 9-11 Commission for four hours, Chris, And I told them the mistakes I thought I made.
+I actually talked to the 9-11 Commission for four hours, Chris, and I told them the mistakes I thought I made.

-And I urged them to make those mistakes public.
+And I urged them to make those mistakes public because I thought none of us had been perfect.

 And it always comes from one source.